 Extra page charges: The Journal publishes papers free of charge unless the paper exceeds 6 printed pages.
 The charge for each extra page is at present 5,000 JPY.

 Studies on human subjects should comply with the ethical standards of a responsible committee on human experimentation and with the Helsinki Declaration of 1964, as revised in 2013.
 A statement is required indicating that the ethical committee of the respective institution or hospital approved any studies involving human experimentation and/or genomic DNA analysis that were undertaken for the purpose of research rather than as diagnostic tools.

-Pictures of study subject(s) by which the subject(s) can be identified may be published only when photographic presentation forms an essential part of the article and the authors provide a statement indicating that written informed consent was obtained from the subject(s) and/or the subject’s parent(s).
+Photographs of study subject(s) in which the subject(s) can be identified may be published only when photographic presentation is an essential part of the article, and the authors provide a statement indicating that written informed consent was obtained from the subject(s) and/or the subject’s parent(s).